-The promises of God are many, like God’s character they are too numerous to mention in one reflection.
-Now, I understand, most Bible teachers don’t start in Luke 10 when exploring the manifold promises of God, but I’d like to explore one aspect that has and is on the forefront of many people’s minds, God’s promise of protection.
+The promises of God are true, like God’s character they are too numerous to mention in one reflection.
+When exploring the manifold promises of God, I’d like to explore one aspect that has been and is on the forefront of many people’s minds; God’s promises of protection.

 Was Israel completely free from harm during this time?
-On the contrary, we read of hunger, thirst, disease, poisonous snakes and attacks from every side, heat, and cold.
+On the contrary, we read of hunger, thirst, disease, poisonous snakes and attacks from every side, oppressive heat, and bitter cold were constant reminders they were not home.
 The trials Israel faced were beyond what you’d expect from such a promise.

 What about the apostles, did they see any harm come their way?

 How about the church?
-What have we witnessed of those who have steadfastly maintained their faith in spite of societies acceptance?
+What have we witnessed of those who have steadfastly maintained their faith in spite of the world’s attacks?

 From the earliest days of the church, there has been nothing but persecution, bloodshed, and suffering.
 There have been many books written on this subject, one of which is considered a classic in “Foxes book of martyrs”, which gives a long list of saints, faithful until death.